Welcome to Secondary Initial Teacher Training

 The teaching year begins in September and ends in July.
 You’ll attend five days a week and spend the equivalent of 24 weeks in schools.
 You will find this year challenging and intensive but myself and my team are here to support you on your journey to becoming a teacher.

-We are one of only a few institutions that provide a range of subject knowledge enhancement programmes to prepare you for teaching your subject.
-If you think you would benefit from a refresher programme prior to starting your PGCE please click here.
+We are one of only a few institutions that provide a range of Subject Knowledge Enhancement (SKE) programmes to prepare you for teaching your subject.
+Find out more about SKE programmes.

 Please read the welcome information by selecting your subject on the right hand side of this page and important information below and keep an eye on this webpage as we will be adding information to it up until September.